KentaaNL/omnikassa2/README.md

 end
 ```

-## Project Status / Contributing
+## Contributing
-This omnikassa2 gem is actively used within other Kabisa projects but has no regular expected maintenance or releases of itself.
-We intent to keep this gem functional and strive for high quality, but effort is dependent on related projects.

-Bug reports, suggestions, questions and pull requests are all welcome on GitHub at https://github.com/kabisa/omnikassa2, but we can't make any promises on a follow-up.
+Bug reports and pull requests are welcome on GitHub at https://github.com/KentaaNL/omnikassa2.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).